 If UMAs Are Adopted, What Would the Requirements Be?

-If the UMA becomes the new base calculation, the income and savings requirements would actually drop compared to what they would be under the rising minimum wage.
+If the UMA becomes the new base calculation, the income and savings requirements would actually drop slightly compared to what they would be under the rising minimum wage.

-So instead of a jump to nearly $5,000+ USD/month, the monthly income requirement might drop to around $4,100 USD in 2026.
-And instead of needing $85,000+ in savings, you might need closer to $70,000 USD for the past 12 months.
+So instead of a jump to about $5,000+ USD/month, the monthly income requirement might stay at about $4300 USD in 2026.
+Depending on the exchange rates.
+And instead of needing $86,000+ in savings, you might need closer to $70,000 USD for the past 12 months.

-That’s a significant difference, and it could mean the difference between qualifying for residency, or not.
+That’s a significant difference, and it could mean the difference between qualifying for residency or not.

 What Is UMA and How Is It Calculated?